jeffmikels/mattermost_api_dart/doc/MattermostUsersApi.md

 );

-final inTeam = inTeam_example; // String | The ID of the team to get user stats for. final inChannel = inChannel_example; // String | The ID of the channel to get user stats for. final includeDeleted = true; // bool | If deleted accounts should be included in the count. final includeBots = true; // bool | If bot accounts should be included in the count. final roles = roles_example; // String | Comma separated string used to filter users based on any of the specified system roles  Example: `?roles=system_admin,system_user` will include users that are either system admins or system users final channelRoles = channelRoles_example; // String | Comma separated string used to filter users based on any of the specified channel roles, can only be used in conjunction with `in_channel`  Example: `?in_channel=4eb6axxw7fg3je5iyasnfudc5y&channel_roles=channel_user` will include users that are only channel users and not admins or guests final teamRoles = teamRoles_example; // String | Comma separated string used to filter users based on any of the specified team roles, can only be used in conjunction with `in_team`  Example: `?in_team=4eb6axxw7fg3je5iyasnfudc5y&team_roles=team_user` will include users that are only team users and not admins or guests
+final String inTeam = 'inTeam_example'; // String | The ID of the team to get user stats for. final String inChannel = 'inChannel_example'; // String | The ID of the channel to get user stats for. final bool includeDeleted = true; // bool | If deleted accounts should be included in the count. final bool includeBots = true; // bool | If bot accounts should be included in the count. final String roles = 'roles_example'; // String | Comma separated string used to filter users based on any of the specified system roles  Example: `?roles=system_admin,system_user` will include users that are either system admins or system users final String channelRoles = 'channelRoles_example'; // String | Comma separated string used to filter users based on any of the specified channel roles, can only be used in conjunction with `in_channel`  Example: `?in_channel=4eb6axxw7fg3je5iyasnfudc5y&channel_roles=channel_user` will include users that are only channel users and not admins or guests final String teamRoles = 'teamRoles_example'; // String | Comma separated string used to filter users based on any of the specified team roles, can only be used in conjunction with `in_team`  Example: `?in_team=4eb6axxw7fg3je5iyasnfudc5y&team_roles=team_user` will include users that are only team users and not admins or guests

 try {
   final result = await client.users.getTotalUsersStatsFiltered(inTeam, inChannel, includeDeleted, includeBots, roles, channelRoles, teamRoles);